 Blinded by those Northern Lights?

-Have a look at Ampere Nordic where our translation services are dedicated solely to Nordic languages.
+We have translation services dedicated solely to Nordic languages.
 Some of the Nordic countries are closely bound together by languages so related that this has formed a sense of community grounded in linguistic and historical traditions.
 In an academic and professional context English might be the go-to language, but privately the vast majority of us prefer having information in our own language when shopping online or otherwise engaging in a vendor/client relation.
 Specialized in what characterizes the Nordic market our team at Ampere Nordic works exclusively into Greenlandic, Icelandic, Finnish and the Scandinavian languages.
 We know what works, and we can show you how.